Seungpyeong Budaebuin: Marriage and Later Life

 On 19 August 1466, the eleven year old Lady Park married the ten year old Grand Prince Wolsan.
 The grand prince was the eldest son of Crown Prince Uigyeong and Crown Princess Su (the future Queen Dowager Insu).
 She also became the sister-in-law to Princess Myeongsuk and Grand Prince Jalsan.

-Upon her marriage she was given the title of Princess Consort Sangwon.
-When her brother-in-law, King Seongjong, ascended to the throne, she became Princess Consort Seungpyeong.
+Upon her marriage, she was given the title of Princess Consort Sangwon with the rank of Senior 1 (정1품).
+When her brother-in-law, King Seongjong, ascended to the throne, she became Princess Consort Seungpyeong with the same rank.
 Her last title would be given within her scandal.

-During her marriage she did not have any children of her own, but she gained a stepson in 1485 through her husband's concubine, Lady Kim of the Wonju Kim clan.
+During her marriage, she did not have any children of her own, but she gained a stepson in 1485 through her husband's concubine, Lady Kim of the Wonju Kim clan.
 Although, her family registry states that the Princess Consort had the child herself.

 She outlived Grand Prince Wolsan by 18 years who died on 21 December 1488.

-One of her younger sisters married Queen Jeonghui's grandnephew, Yun Yeo-pil of the Paepyeong Yun clan, and became the mother of Yun Im and Yun Myeong-hye, the second wife of King Jungjong.
+Her third younger sister married Queen Jeonghui's grandnephew, Yun Yeo-pil of the Paepyeong Yun clan, and became the mother of Yun Im and Yun Myeong-hye, the second wife of King Jungjong.
 Since her younger sister died at an early age after giving birth, she had raised her young niece, Yun Myeong-hye, as if she was her daughter.

+The princess consort’s stepson would eventually marry her paternal niece, who was the eldest daughter of her third younger sister and Yun Myeong-hye’s eldest sister.

 The Princess consort later became the sister-in-law to Grand Prince Jean, the son of Queen Ansun and King Yejong, when her youngest sister married him.